-On 8 November 2012, Andris Piebalgs, Member of the EC in charge of Development, received Ellen Johnson-Sirleaf, President of Liberia.
-They held a joint press briefing after their meeting.
+Andris PIEBALGS, Member of the EC in charge of Development, meets Ellen JOHNSON-SIRLEAF, President of Liberia:

-During their meeting Andris Piebalgs and Ellen Johnson-Sirleaf also discussed the EU's development work and political dialogue with Liberia as well as regional cooperation in West Africa more widely and progress towards meeting the Millennium Development Goals.
+During the meeting the President and the Commissioner will also discuss the EU's development work and political dialogue with Liberia as well as regional cooperation in West Africa more widely and progress towards meeting the Millennium Development Goals.

 Only the original language version is authentic and it prevails in the event of its differing from the translated versions.